Bonnie Wolbert – District Nine Sports Icon… Or As She Would Say “I’m Just Bonnie”

 Sportsmanship, fair play, and honest competition are all very real and dear to Bonnie.
 She is the Sportsmanship chairperson for District IX and serves on a state committee for sportsmanship.
 If you know Bonnie you know how much she values integrity and sportsmanship.

-District Nine Treasurer Bob Tonkin:
+District Nine Secretary/Treasurer Bob Tonkin:

 (Bonnie) has run many District 9 championship events.
 The events she runs are always very well organized and run.